Advertisement

 The Chihuahua

-The Jack Chi dog has a Jack Russell’s triangular head, long muscular body, and a short neck as well as the rounded eyes of the Chihuahua.
+The Jack Chi inherits the best physical traits of its parent breeds, making it an appealing and compact dog.
+It has a Jack Russell’s triangular head, long muscular body, and a short neck as well as the rounded eyes of the Chihuahua.
 The ears can be floppy and folded, similar to a Jack Russell's, or erect and pointed like the Chihuahua's.
 The snout is long, and slightly thinner than that of a Jack Russell's.
 The hindquarters are muscular and strong, the legs are short and the long tail is usually curled.

-Coat colours: Black, chocolate, fawn, golden, cream, and white.
-Can be a solid colour, or a mix of two or three colours!
+• Coat colours: black, chocolate, fawn, golden, cream, and white.
+It can be a solid colour or a mix of two or three colours!

 Exercise needs of the Jack Russell Chihuahua cross